 How to Create a Meaningful Easter Basket for Kids

-Every year, our Easter Bunny brings my kids the outdoor gear they need for the season.
-This tradition goes way back to my own childhood—and I love carrying it forward.
+Every year, our Easter Bunny brings my kids spring and summer gear they need for the season.
+This tradition goes way back to my own childhood, and I love carrying it forward.

 It’s practical.
 It’s fun.
 And it makes Easter baskets budget-friendly because I’m often buying things I would have purchased anyway.